jsleb333/quadboost/README.md

 ## Global explanation of the program

-The file `quadboost.py` provides an implementation of the QuadBoost.MH algorithm.
+The file `quadboost.py` provides an implementation of a general QuadBoost algorithm, with other specific implementations (QuadBoost.MH and QuadBoost.MHCR).
 A `main()` function with minimal working example is also provided.

 The file `weak_learner.py` provides some weak learners to be used with QuadBoost.